Current Market Value of a Remington 870

 [[card_end]]

 Condition always affects a gun’s value.
 Obviously, buyers will pay most for the best-condition guns.
-The worse the gun’s condition, the lower the going rate for it.
+The worse the gun’s condition, the lower the value.

 New or Mint Condition